aiidateam/aiida-wannier90-workflows/docs/source/user_guide/get_started/scdm/scdm.rst

 the generation of the pseudopotentials, :math:`I` is an index running over the atoms in the cell and :math:`lm` define the usual angular momentum quantum numbers.

-The workflow is designed for the specific use case where we are interested in wannierising the occupied bands (plus, optionally, some unoccupied or partially occupied bands) in insulators and in metals.
+The workflow is designed for the specific use case where we are interested in Wannierising the occupied bands (plus, optionally, some unoccupied or partially occupied bands) in insulators and in metals.

 The **number of Wannier functions** is automatically set equal to the number of PAOs defined in the pseudopotentials (and the pseudopotentials are automatically taken from the `SSSP efficiency library <https://www.materialscloud.org/discover/sssp/table/efficiency>`_).